 In summary, this new diffusion of power has major implications for the conduct of warfare and national strategy.
 The proliferation of many small and smart weapons may simply overwhelm our exceptionally capable, but relatively few, weapons systems.
 The advances may force the United States to rethink its procurement plans, force structure and force posture.

 The diffusion of power will also greatly complicate US responses to various crises, reduce its ability to influence events with military force, and should require policymakers and military planners to thoughtfully consider future policies and strategy.

 T.X.
 Hammes served 30 years in the US Marine Corps and is currently a distinguished research fellow at the US National Defense University.
 This commentary is adapted from the Cato Institute Policy Analysis no. 786, "Technologies Converge and Power Diffuses: The Evolution of Small, Smart, and Cheap Weapons," January 27, 2016.
-The views expressed are his own and do not reflect those of the National Defense University, the Department of Defense or US government.
+The views expressed are his own and do not reflect those of the official policy or position of the National Defense University, the Department of Defense or the US government.